Contrarian Corpus

 Notes

-Iconic Sohn 2008 speech — text transcript with three embedded green-on-dark tables (1Q08 press release vs. 10-Q vs. Level 3 movements).
+Iconic Sohn 2008 speech — text transcript with three embedded green-on-dark Greenlight-branded tables (1Q08 press release vs. 10-Q vs. Level 3 movements on pages 5 and 7).
 Hybrid format: long-form prose advocacy bookended by hard-evidence tables.
 Two campaigns layered: a retrospective swipe at Allied Capital (uses Bill Walton's own candor quote against him) frames the main argument, then pivots to a fresh, evidence-rich short case on Lehman built on three discrepancies (CDO disclosure gap, Level 3 swing between call and 10-Q, KSK 'power plug').
 Notable rhetorical devices: the 'imagine if a hedge fund did this' analogy, Buffett swimming-naked quote, partner's 'helluva power plug' line, word-count audit of the CFO's call vocabulary.
-Speech preceded Lehman's collapse by less than four months and is widely cited as a textbook activist short thesis.
-Not a polished slide deck — visual craft score reflects format, not impact.
+No stake or upside target disclosed — the ask is regulatory/structural rather than a price target.
+Classified as initial_thesis because this is the first public Lehman presentation; Allied references are precedent-framing, not the main campaign.